-Lampshaded in The Avengers, because Loki's Chitauri hordes are this close to overwhelming the Avengers, the Security Council, invoking this trope, decide to write New York off and launch a nuclear strike with the intent to wipe out the Chitauri, and the Avengers, and the millions of innocent civilians.
+In The Avengers, Loki's Chitauri hordes have almost completely overwhelmed the Avengers.
+The Security Council, invoking this trope, decide to write New York off and launch a nuclear strike with the intent to wipe out the Chitauri, and the Avengers, and the millions of innocent civilians.
 The heroics of Mr. Anthony Stark negate the need for such drastic measures.

 At the end of All Is Lost, the man sets fire to his raft in an attempt to hail a passing ship.
 He jumps in the water, and, realising he has just burned his last lifeline, gives himself up to the sea.
 As he starts to sink, he looks up, and sees a small boat coming to rescue him.

 At the end of Scream 4 it seems like Jill's plan of recreating the Woodsburo murders - using the logic behind movie remakes - and replacing Sidney as the Final Girl will work.
 Then Jill makes a mistake when she tells Gale about their matching arm injury, which couldn't be possible unless Jill was the Ghostface that attacked her at the party.
 This leads to Jill dying at the hands of Sidney who she thought was dead.